grandcat/zeroconf/README.md

 It basically implements aspects of the standards
 [RFC 6762](https://tools.ietf.org/html/rfc6762) (mDNS) and [RFC 6763](https://tools.ietf.org/html/rfc6763) (DNS-SD).
-Though it does not support all requirements yet, the aim is to provide a complient solution in the long-term with the community.
+Though it does not support all requirements yet, the aim is to provide a compliant solution in the long-term with the community.

 By now, it should be compatible to [Avahi](http://avahi.org/) (tested) and Apple's Bonjour (untested).
 Target environments: private LAN/Wifi, small or isolated networks.